 Louisiana Clean Diesel Grant Program

-The LDEQ will award competitive grants from the Recovery Act Funding for Louisiana Clean Diesel Grant Program to eligible organizations for projects that maximize the benefits to public health, create and/or sustain existing jobs, and reduce diesel emissions in Louisiana.
-Awarded grants will achieve diesel emissions reductions by retrofitting, upgrading, replacement, or reduced idling from on-road and off-road diesel engines and equipment.
+The LDEQ will award competitive grants to elible organizations for projects that maximize the benefits to public health, create and/or sustain existing jobs, and reduce diesel emissions in Louisiana.
+Awarded grants will achieve diesel emissions reductions by retrofitting, upgrading, replacing, or reducing idling from on-road and off-road diesel engines and equipment.
 All projects shall use EPA or California Air Resource Board (CARB) Verified Technologies.

-Projects funding for diesel emissions reduction grants from eligible diesel equipment and verified reduction technologies will be consistent with the Program’s priorities in achieving the goals listed below:
+Project funding for diesel emissions reduction grants will be consistent with EPA's Program’s priorities in achieving the goals listed below:

-The LDEQ will ensure that, per the Recovery Act, grant activities preserve and/or create jobs and promote economic recovery.
-The LDEQ will also commence expenditures and activities as quickly as possible consistent with prudent management when implementing this grant and/or loan program.
+LDEQ will commence expenditures and activities as quickly as possible consistent with prudent management when implementing this grant.